MartinJHallberg/rental_contract_rag/README.md

-# Rental Contract RAG Checker 🏠
+# Rental Contract Checker 🏠

 This is a demo application that uses Retrieval-Augmented Generation (RAG) to analyze rental contracts against Danish Rental Law.
 Upload your rental contract PDF and get instant analysis for potential legal issues and violations.

+*Note: RAG is quite overkill since ChatGPT very well can analyze a rental contract and refer to paragraphs.
+The goal with this project was however to learn how to set up a RAG pipeline in a somewhat realistic scenario.*

 ## Demo

+Play in 1.5x speed (for now :) )

 https://github.com/user-attachments/assets/7a2ccace-113d-404c-b449-e61081fb8f3a